R v Ipeelee: R v Ipeelee, 2012 SCC 13

-The individual at the heart of this matter was Mr. Manasie Ipeelee, an Inuk man born and raised in Iqualuit, Nunavut.
+The individual at the heart of this matter was Mr. Manasie Ipeelee, an Inuk man born and raised in Iqaluit, Nunavut.
 The court noted his mother was an alcoholic who froze to death when Mr. Ipeelee was only five years old, and he was subsequently raised by his maternal grandparents.
 He began consuming alcohol around the age of eleven, after which he developed a serious alcohol addiction which resulted in involvement in the criminal justice system at only twelve years old.
 His youth record contained approximately three dozen convictions, the majority being property-related offences, failures to comply with court orders, breaches of probation orders, and being unlawfully at large.

 At 39 years old, Mr. Ipeelee had a history of abusing alcohol and committing violent offences when intoxicated.
 Accordingly, his adult record contained a further 24 convictions, again for mostly property-related offences.
 His record also included two counts of assault causing bodily harm and these convictions provided the basis for his designation as a long-term offender.